 Fruit is beneficial to you, yes.
 But should you eat fruit before working out?

-As a fitness coach, I often get questions from my clients wanting to know if fruits are a good pre-workout snack.
+As a certified personal trainer, I often get questions from my clients wanting to know if fruits are a good pre-workout snack.

-After hundreds of hours of research and working closely with my dietician, I accumulated a great quantity of knowledge about using fruit as a pre-workout.
+After many hours of research and working closely with my dietician, I accumulated a great quantity of knowledge about using fruit as a pre-workout.

-In this paper, I have summarized the facts I’ve gathered.
+In this article, I have summarized the facts I’ve gathered.

 Let’s dive in.